fanniew506/js-game/js-project.md

  **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

- - Create controls for game speed, stop, start, reset
+ - Create controls for game speed, start, reset
  - Have a styled `Canvas`, nice looking controls and title